 A busy free lance musician across the region, Joseph is particularly active on the period instrument scene in southern Ontario.
 In 2016, he became one of four creative directors of the Nota Bene Baroque Players in Kitchener.
 He is proud and takes great satisfaction to be regularly engaged by Tafelmusik Baroque Orchestra since 1996, including numerous recordings and tours around the world.

 Joseph is quite active in music education.
 He has taught both violin and baroque performance at Western University since 1995; last year, he was appointed coordinator of Western's Early Music Studio.
 Joseph coaches chamber music at Forest City Talent Education, and has become increasingly active as a private teacher.
 In the last two years he has become a frequently sought after adjudicator for music festivals across Ontario.

 Joseph is married to London Symphonia oboist Jennifer Short; they are the proud parents of a multi-talented daughter.
-The family is ably herded by two fine Shetland Sheepdogs, Fergus and Laika.
+The family has been ably herded by two fine Shetland sheepdogs, Laika and the recently late Fergus.